Everyone

 An employee could also agree with their employer to take some annual holidays in advance.

-The anniversary date for their annual leave entitlement will be moved to the date the closedown starts (or another nearby date that their employer chooses) – meaning they’ll receive their next leave entitlement 12 months from this date.
+The anniversary date for their annual holidays entitlement will be moved to the date the closedown starts (or another nearby date that their employer chooses) – meaning they’ll receive their next leave entitlement 12 months from this date.

 Kenny started working for his employer Tania on 15 September.
 Two months later, at the beginning of November, Tania gives notice to all her employees that the workplace will have its regular annual closedown from 24 December until 5 January.